jmcvetta/neoism/README.md

   the hood as part of the evaluators definitions.
 In hosted and open environments, this can constitute a security risk."
 * Built-In Graph Algorithms
-* ~~Batch Operations~~ - probably will not implement, preferring transactional endpoint instead.
 * Gremlin